MDMA (Ecstasy/Molly) Addiction: Side Effects, Detox, Withdrawal, and Treatment

 - Neglecting important obligations at school, home, or work.

-- Feeling withdrawal symptoms after the effects of MDMA wear off.
+- Feeling ecstasy withdrawal symptoms after the effects of MDMA wear off.

-Some people who are addicted to MDMA may also report symptoms such as:
+Some people who are suffering from ecstasy addiction may also report symptoms such as:

 - Loss of appetite